github/docs/content/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions.md

 To use secrets that are larger than 48 KB, you can use a workaround to store secrets in your repository and save the decryption passphrase as a secret on {% data variables.product.prodname_dotcom %}.
 For example, you can use `gpg` to encrypt a file containing your secret locally before checking the encrypted file in to your repository on {% data variables.product.prodname_dotcom %}.
 For more information, see the "[gpg manpage](https://www.gnupg.org/gph/de/manual/r1023.html)."

-{% warning %}
+> [!WARNING]

-**Warning**: Be careful that your secrets do not get printed when your workflow runs.
+> Be careful that your secrets do not get printed when your workflow runs.
 When using this workaround, {% data variables.product.prodname_dotcom %} does not redact secrets that are printed in logs.

-{% endwarning %}

 1. Run the following command from your terminal to encrypt the file containing your secret using `gpg` and the AES256 cipher algorithm.
 In this example, `my_secret.json` is the file containing the secret.